-A thunder and lightening storm
+A thunder and lightning storm

 #1 As my family will tell you, I’m a notorious scaredy cat.
 I used to be so terrifed of open fire that I wouldn’t be in the same room as one.
 I’d cry at birthday cake candles.
-When I was nine on holiday in France with my family there was a thunder and lightening storm.
+When I was nine on holiday in France with my family there was a thunder and lightning storm.
 As my sister, four years older than me, got excited about the noise and the drama, I hid in my dad’s fleece and said: “This is the worst day of my life.”

-So when I was cycling in Tempelhofer Feld one evening it’s no surprise I felt the need to flee home when I saw the first signs of thunder and lightening.
-But I do have slightly more courage today, as a 31-year-old woman, and so stayed to watch the first flutters of the storm.
+So when I was cycling in Tempelhofer Feld one evening it’s no surprise I felt the need to flee home when I saw the first signs of a storm.
+But I do have slightly more courage today, as a grown woman, and so stayed to watch the first flutters of the storm.
 The sky was menacing, brewing up thunder in the distance.
 The airfield is so huge and flat that you can see for miles and miles.
 I saw lightening zig-zag randomly on the horizon over factories and autobahns.
 I stayed as the sky lit up but as the thunder got louder I trundled off home, pedalling quickly.
 I looked back every now and again.
 When I reached my flat the rain was pouring over Kreuzberg.
 I watched the rest of the storm from the safety of my bedroom window.